 CHARACTERISTICS of the Different Types of Fixed Bridge for Electric Guitar Les Paul (Tone-o-matic), Telecaster, and Automatic Tuning.

 With this type of bridge we will enjoy tuning stability at a low cost.
-Since these bridges do not incorporate any type of mechanism, such as a Vibrato system, which could make the instrument more expensive or out of tune, the fixed bridge is limited to holding the strings, modifying their height, and adjusting the intonation.
+Since these bridges do not incorporate any type of mechanism, such as a Vibrato system, which could make the instrument more expensive or out of tune.
+The fixed bridge is limited to holding the strings, modifying their height, and setting the intonation.

 This does not mean that a guitar with a fixed bridge can be more expensive than one with a floating bridge.
 But it is true that the same guitar with a fixed bridge will be cheaper than if it were mounted with another type of bridge, especially if we compare it with a floating bridge.